phenixace/MolReGPT/README.md

 # MolReGPT

-The official repo of `MolReGPT` - **Empowering Molecule Discovery for Molecule-Caption Translation with Large Language Models: A ChatGPT Perspective**.
+The official repo of `MolReGPT` - **"Empowering Molecule Discovery for Molecule-Caption Translation with Large Language Models: A ChatGPT Perspective"**.
 (To appear in Arxiv)

 #### Author List
 | Name | Affiliation |